What information do we collect from you?

 The personal data collected will be used by us for the following purposes:

-- To send you promotional or marketing information
+- To send you promotional or marketing information (when consent has been given)

 - For market research purposes